Discover What Sam Houston State University Can Do For You

 - Or send electronic official college transcripts to Sam Houston State University (code: 003606).

 - Please note that the Undergraduate Admissions Office does not accept fax or emailed college transcripts.

 3. Apply with the VA

-Visit GIBill.va.gov to learn which benefit you are eligible to receive and to complete the Veterans Online Application (VONAPP) for GI Bill benefits.
+Visit va.gov to learn which benefit you are eligible to receive and to complete the Veterans Online Application for GI Bill benefits.

 - If the VA finds you eligible, they will mail you a “Certificate of Eligibility” or an “Award Letter” with information about your benefit.
-Please submit a copy of your Certificate of Eligibility to the Veterans Resource Center immediately upon receipt (via email, fax or drop off in person).
+Please contact the Veterans Resource Center at 936-294-1046 to learn how to submit your Certificate of Eligibility on the MySam Portal.

 4. Review benefits and procedures